emqx/emqx-docs/en_US/mqtt-over-quic/introduction.md

 ::: tip

-For now, MQTT over QUIC is still an experimental feature.
-EMQX is preparing a draft proposal about MQTT over QUIC for submission to the OASIS MQTT Technical Committee.
+For now, MQTT over QUIC is not yet the standard protocol for MQTT, but it has the capability to be deployed in production, and EMQ is actively driving its standardization process within OASIS.
 :::

 ## Introduction of QUIC